DiogoAnderson/DiogoAnderson/README.md

 - 👋 Hi, I’m @DiogoAnderson
 - 👀 I’m interested in learn
 - 🌱 I’m currently learning marketing and financial educarion
-- 💞️ I’m looking to collaborate on Word
+- 💞️ I’m looking to collaborate on World
 - 📫 How to reach me diogo.anderson@gmail.com

 <!---